zimm0140/AI-Playground/docs/comfyui_workflow_validation.md

 - Detailed information on failing workflows and their issues
 - Recommendations for improvements

+## PR Integration

+When workflows are modified in a pull request, an automated system:

+1. Runs all validation, analysis, and simulation stages
+2. Generates a detailed comment on the PR with results
+3. Flags workflows with issues that need to be fixed
+4. Provides specific recommendations for each workflow
+5. Updates the comment when changes are made to workflows

+This integration helps contributors understand issues before merging and ensures that only high-quality workflows are added to the repository.

+### PR Comment Format

+The PR comment includes:
+- Summary of validation status for all changed workflows
+- Table of results with pass/fail indicators for each validation stage
+- Detailed issues for workflows that need attention
+- Resource requirements and compatibility information
+- Recommendations for fixing issues
+- Breaking change warnings if applicable

 ## CI Integration

 The workflow validation results are integrated into the CI pipeline: